magabriel/trefoil/doc/trefoil-doc/Contents/plugins-TableExtraPlugin.md

   '       | 2.Two     | 2.Three

-Usin *single quote* instead of *double quote* will make the rowspanned cell contents align to the cell top of instead of the middle.
+Usin *single quote* instead of *double quote* will make the rowspanned cell contents align to the cell top of instead than the middle.

-#### Adding colpanned cells
+#### Adding colspanned cells

 An empty cell will be joined whith the preceding cell in the same row: